MatthiasDeToffoli/ConquestAndInfluence/Documentations/TDD.md

 #### Comments
 Comment most as possible,
-for classes, metodes and properties use the summary
+for classes, methods and properties use the summary
 ```C#
 /// <summary>
 /// ...